LiCody/Huffman-File-Compression/README.md

 # Huffman-File-Compression
-Takes a .txt file and turns it into a binary tree with characters of the file as the leaves.
-Then creates a path by going through the tree.
-Next creates a hashtable with the paths and turns the .txt file into binary.
-Finally turns the binary into ascii and writes the new ascii to a .txt file
+From the starting text file, the program counts the frequency of each character in the text file and generates a binary tree with leaves of higher frequency near the top and leaves of lower frequency near the bottom.
+Then, by recursively traversing the tree we generate the binary paths which we then use with a hashtable to convert the characters to their binary paths.
+We then utilize bit-wise operations to turn the binary into ASCII characters effectively compressing our text file.
+Project was created in CodeBlocks